casper-network/docs/source/docs/casper/workflow/staking.md

 ### 5.1 Transfer CSPR from an Exchange {#51-transfer-cspr-from-an-exchange}

 If you need to transfer your CSPR tokens from an exchange, you will need your **public key** from the account page.
-You can also find this key in the **public_key_hex** file, which you can download from the CasperLabs Signer.

 If you already have funds in your Signer wallet, you can skip this section.
 If you are working with a different exchange, you need to contact that exchange directly.